dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-getting-started.md

 ## You might also want to install blender

 Although it is not required for getting started at least, at some point you might want to install a 3d modeling program of some kind such as [blender](https://www.blender.org/).
 As you get into the depth of three.js there will come a time where you will want to create assets externally, and then import theme into three.js.
 There are official plug-ins for doing so, and the best supported and easiest to use one I have found is the one for blender.

+## A basic overview of how to make a three.js project

+Three.js will contain a whole lot of constructors that each have a certain importance.
+There is no way that I can even touch base on all of them, let alone do them justice without having this starting to resemble a dissertation rather than a blog post.

+However it is possible to touch base on all of the constructors that will be in use in just about any three.js project, including the most basic examples.

+As such a three.js project will typically always contain at least one of the following:

+* An instance of THREE.Scene
+* At least one camera typically THREE.PerspectiveCamera
+* There will need to be a renderer such as with THREE.WebGLRenderer
+* A Mesh that will contain a Geometry, and a Material.
+Such as with THREE.Mesh, THREE.BoxGeometry, and THREE.MeshBasicMaterial.

 ## HTML